KingSupernova31/RulesGuru/README.md

 Wizards of the Coast is constantly releasing more cards, often with new layouts and abilities.
 Scalability and versatility are therefore a high priority for new features, and code should keep future maintainability in mind.

 To run a local version of RulesGuru, you'll need [Node.js](https://nodejs.org/en/).
-Download all files from this repository and run `npm install` in that directory to install all the required node modules.
-Then download and generate the data files with `node updateDataFiles.js` You can then start all scripts running with `pm2 start ecosystem.config.js` or run only the server with `node server.js`.
+Download the files from this repository and run `npm install` in that directory to install the required node modules.
+Then download and generate RulesGuru's data files with `node updateDataFiles.js`.
+(This usually takes several minutes.)
+You can then start all scripts running with `pm2 start ecosystem.config.js` or run only the server with `node server.js`.
 (Note that the server takes around 30 seconds to start.)

 Certain files in this repository contain placeholder data as detailed below: